ariannamethod/nicole/README.md

 ---

-## Module reference
+## Module reference (the parts and their peculiarities)

-Each major module has a dedicated subsection with purpose, signature entry points, and integration notes.
+Each major module has its own subsection below, complete with purpose, key entry points, and the kind of integration notes that'll save you hours of head-scratching with purpose, signature entry points, and integration notes.
 Use this as a map when tracing behaviour or wiring new experiments.

 ### `start_nicole.py`